King's Royal Rifle Corps: French and Indian War

 A regimental history compiled in 1879 states that, in November 1755, Parliament voted the sum of £81,000 for the purpose of raising a regiment of four battalions, each one thousand strong, for service in British North America.
 To provide experienced personnel, Parliament passed the Commissions to Foreign Protestants Act 1756 (29 Geo.
 2. c.
 5) The Earl of Loudoun, who as commander-in-chief of the Forces in North America, was appointed colonel-in-chief of the regiment.
 About fifty officers' commissions were given to Germans and Swiss, and none were allowed to rise above the rank of lieutenant-colonel.

 According to a modern history of the regiment, the idea for creating this unique force was proposed by Jacques Prevost, a Swiss soldier and adventurer who was a friend of the Duke of Cumberland (the Duke was the King's third son and also Commander-in-Chief of the Forces).
 Prevost recognised the need for soldiers who understood forest warfare, unlike the regulars who were brought to America in 1755 by General Edward Braddock.

 The regiment was intended to combine the characteristics of a colonial corps with those of a foreign legion.
 Swiss and German forest fighting experts, American colonists and volunteers from other British Army regiments were recruited.
 These men were Protestants, an important consideration for fighting against the predominantly Catholic French.
 The officers were also recruited from Europe – not from the American colonies – and consisted of English, Scots, Irish, Dutch, Swiss and Germans.
 It was the first time foreign officers were commissioned as British Army officers.
 In total, the regiment consisted of 101 officers, 240 non-commissioned officers and 4,160 enlisted men.
 The battalions were raised on Governors Island, New York.
-The regiment was renumbered the 60th (Royal American) Regiment in February 1757 when the 50th (Shirley's) and 51st (Pepperrell's) foot regiments were removed from the British Army roll after their surrender at Fort Oswego.
+The regiment was renumbered the 60th (Royal American) Regiment of Foot in February 1757 when the 50th and 51st Regiments of Foot were removed from the British Army roll after their surrender at Fort Oswego.